agcdtmr/100DaysOfCloudDevOps/cloud-devops/template - day00000/README.md

 Join me as I share my journey—highlighting progress, making errors, be bff with the bugs, read code like it is a novel, linking helpful resources and improvements into writing documentation.

-I'm here to ask plenty of questions, question a lot of concepts and encourage a diverse perspective, all while infusing a touch of humor into the tech world.

-Can't wait to learn from you, hear your feedback and engage in discussions with fellow enthusiasts.
+I'm here to ask plenty of questions, question a lot of concepts and encourage a diverse perspective.Can't wait to learn from you, hear your feedback and engage in discussions with fellow enthusiasts.

 Find me here too: